sectionOne-bg

 AROUND THE WORLD

-As novel biomarkers emerge, they reveal more opportunities to advance care for mG/GEJ cancer
+As novel biomarkers emerge, they may reveal more opportunities to enhance care for advanced G/GEJ cancer

 EMERGING BIOMARKERS

-help identify previously undefined subsets of mG/GEJ cancer patients:
+help identify previously undefined subsets of patients:

 ESTABLISHED BIOMARKERS